 Puszcza Bialowieska is home to the biggest land mammals in Europe- European Bisons.
-It’s hard to spot them in the wild but you can visit the Animal Park to see how beautiful they are.
+It’s hard to spot them in the wild but you can visit Animal Park to see how beautiful they are.
 There are also other animals in the park including wolves, deers, boars, and many more.

 Bialowieza Forest (in Polish: Puszcza Białowieska) is one of the most beautiful places in Poland.
 It’s also a hidden gem of a country, as most travelers don’t know it even exists.

 The area has always been protected throughout the ages.
-Kings have been hunting in Puszcza Bialowieska hundreds of years ago.
+Kings have been hunting in Puszcza Bialowieska for hundreds of years ago.
 That’s why they forbid subordinates to cut down forests, kill animals and change anything in Bialowieza.
 They wanted to keep it as untouched as possible.

 Some of the best places to visit in Poland are located in the heart of the country, including its capital, Warsaw.
 We won’t be writing about the popular Poland sightseeing attractions in here though.
-Here are the best off the beaten path places to see in Central Poland:
+Here are the best off-the-beaten-path places to see in Central Poland:

 Street Art in Łódź

 Located in the middle of Poland, Lodz – one of the largest cities in Poland – used to be an important textile-manufacturing hub.